wubochang/SC2-Micro-Bot/README.md

-# Starcraft2 Bot using s2client API
+# StarCraft II Bot using s2client API

 ## MarineMicro:
-  A bot that does marine splitting.
+- A bot that does marine splitting.